2021-ongoing Petroleum Histories Project

 Funders

-This project is funded by grants from GNWT Cumulative Impacts Monitoring Program (CIMP), GNWT Environment and Natural Resources, GNWT Industry Tourism and Investment, NWT Species Conservation and Recovery Fund (SCARF), Social Sciences and Humanities Research Council (SSHRC), Polar Knowledge Canada, and the Ărramăt Project.
+This project has received funding from GNWT Cumulative Impacts Monitoring Program (CIMP), GNWT Environment and Natural Resources, GNWT Industry Tourism and Investment, NWT Species Conservation and Recovery Fund (SCARF), Social Sciences and Humanities Research Council (SSHRC), Polar Knowledge Canada, the Ărramăt Project, and Natural Resources Canada.

 Project Materials